isomerpages/mlaw-corp/index.md

 layout: homepage
 title: Ministry of Law
 permalink: /
-notification: "The following e-services are unavailable until Mon, 12 Jun 2023 0900hrs  due to maintenance works: (1) Insolvency Office (2) Special Needs Trust Company (SNTC) (3) eCollection Portal<br>During this period, waiting times at our Ministry of Law Services Centre and our hotline may also be longer than usual.<br>We seek your understanding and apologise for any inconvenience caused."
+notification: The following e-services are unavailable until Mon, 12 Jun 2023 0900hrs due to maintenance works:<br>(1) Insolvency Office (2) Special Needs Trust Company (SNTC) (3) eCollection Portal<br>During this period, waiting times at our Ministry of Law Services Centre and our hotline may also be longer than usual.<br>We seek your understanding and apologise for any inconvenience caused.
 sections:
   - hero:
       title: Ministry of Law Singapore